 Apart from the execution, these are some points worth keeping in mind:

 Build an MVP

-# If you are a sales person – Have a killer pitch to sell your idea or start building a customer base.
+- a salesperson – have a killer pitch to sell your idea or start building a customer base.

-# If you are a marketer – Blog about your product or just run a landing page and collect your first leads.
+- a marketer – blog about your product or just run a landing page and collect your first leads.

-# If you are a UI/UX Designer – Build an amazing clickable prototype.
+- a UI/UX designer – build an amazing clickable prototype.

-# If you aren’t a designer – Read more about building an app as non-designer.
+- aren’t a designer – read more about building an app as non-designer.
 It’s not that hard!

 Look for a technical founder who is committed to one project – yours

 You don’t want to work with someone who is in a full-time position in a big corporation and will be involved in three different startups on the side.
 You need to find somebody who is willing to change the world with you and devote all their time and resources to your idea.
 Only that way you have a chance of having a fruitful collaboration.